yahoo/elide-doc/pages/guide/v7/17-configuration.md

 Elide uses `GraphQLSettings` for configuring GraphQL.
 This is auto-configured in `ElideAutoConfiguration`.

 This can be customized by defining a `GraphQLSettingsBuilderCustomizer`.
-The following configures the use Federation.
+The following configures the use of Federation.

 ```java
 @Configuration